redis/redis-doc/topics/sentinel.md

 You only need to specify the masters to monitor, giving to each separated master (that may have any number of slaves) a different name.
 There is no need to specify slaves, which are auto-discovered.
-Sentinel will update the configuration automatically with additional informations about slaves (in order to retain the information in case of restart).
+Sentinel will update the configuration automatically with additional information about slaves (in order to retain the information in case of restart).
 The configuration is also rewritten every time a slave is promoted to master during a failover.